all-contributors/cli/README.md

 ## Configuration

 You can configure the project by updating the `.all-contributorsrc` JSON file.
-The data used to generate the contributors list will be stored in here, and you can configure how you want `all-contributors-cli` to generate the list.
+The data used to generate the contributors list will be stored in there, and you can configure how you want `all-contributors-cli` to generate the list.

 These are the keys you can specify:
 - `files`: Array of files to update.
 Default: `['README.md']`
 - `projectOwner`: Name of the user the project is hosted by.
-Example: `jfmengels/all-contributor-cli` --> `jfmengels`.
+Example: `jfmengels/all-contributors-cli` --> `jfmengels`.
 Mandatory.
 - `projectName`: Name of the project.
-Example: `jfmengels/all-contributor-cli` --> `all-contributor-cli`.
+Example: `jfmengels/all-contributors-cli` --> `all-contributors-cli`.
 Mandatory.
 - `types`: Specify custom symbols or link templates for contribution types.
 Can override the documented types.
 - `imageSize`: Size (in px) of the user's avatar.
 Default: `100`.
 - `contributorsPerLine`: Maximum number of columns for the contributors table.
 Default: `7`.